Quantumx610/my_pomodoro_timer/README.md

 ## Installation

    ```
-Download and run the pomodoro.exe located in dist folder
+Download and run the PomodoroTimer.exe located in dist folder
    ```

 ## Usage